AstrobioMike/AstrobioMike.github.io/bash/basics.md

 <center><img src="{{ site.url }}/images/test.txt_head4.png"></center>

 <br>
 And that's really it.
 Those are the fundamentals that govern running virtually any individual command in the terminal.
-Now that you're familiar with this baseline formula, let's move onto looking at more commands and learn how to navigate around your computer from inside the terminal.
+Now that you're familiar with this baseline formula, let's move on to looking at more commands and learn how to navigate around your computer from inside the terminal.
 <br>

 ---